mcarla/ufo/HOWTO.md

 ### Examples:

-Compute the orbit distortion induced by each horizontal orbit corrector (horizontal orbit response matrix) in the ALBA storage ring:
+Compute the orbit distortion induced by the horizontal displacement of sextupoles in the ALBA storage ring:
 ```
 import numpy
 import ufo

 alba = ufo.Lattice(path='alba.mad')

-#ALBA has orbit correctors integrated in the sextupoles
+#Get all the sextupoles in the ALBA storage ring
-correctors  = alba.RING.find(lambda e: type(e) == ufo.Sextupole)
+sextupoles  = alba.RING.find(lambda e: type(e) == ufo.Sextupole)
-count = len(correctors) #number of correctors
+count = len(sextupoles) #number of sextupoles
-parameters = [(e, 'dx') for e in correctors] #add horizontal orbit correctors
+parameters = [(e, 'dx') for e in sextupoles] #Horizontal displacement of each sextupole

 co = ufo.ClosedOrbit(alba.RING, particles=count, flags=ufo.FIVED, parameters=parameters)
-#the computation of the closed orbit distortion due to a corrector is assigned to a particle
+#the computation of the closed orbit distortion due to a sextupole displacement is assigned to a particle
 co.parameters[:, :] = numpy.identity(count) * 1e-3
 co.run(threads=count) #the computation is run in parallel

-print(co.orbits) #print the resulting closed orbit distortion associated to each corrector
+print(co.orbits) #print the resulting closed orbit distortion associated to each sextupole
 ```
 co.orbits contains the computed closed orbits coordinates (x, px, y, py) at the start of the ring.
-Each line refers to a different corrector.
+Each line refers to a different sextupoles.
 The output should look like:
 ```
 [[-3.5447621e-05  2.8344164e-07  3.0312110e-11  1.0759697e-11]